Symmetries as the guiding principle for flattening bands of Dirac fermions: Examples of class CI flat-band models

 The insights gained in the previous section can be used to construct a continuum Hamiltonian of class CI that can be tuned to have exactly flat bands at zero energy.
 Our model is manifestly distinct from cTBG in that it has a $C_4$, instead of $C_3$ symmetry.
 We will therefore call it the $C_4$ symmetric flat-band model (C4FB).
 The presence of the $C_4$ symmetry has additional interesting implications, which will be discussed shortly.

-The C4FB model consists of two Dirac cones on two topological insulator (TI) surfaces on the $x-y$ plane, connected by $z$-reflection symmetry, and coupled via a spin-dependent tunneling term modulated by an in-plane magnetic field.
+The C4FB model consists of two Dirac cones on two topological insulator (TI) surfaces on the $x-y$ plane, connected by $z$-reflection symmetry, and coupled via a spin-dependent tunneling term modulated by an in-plane magnetic field (a system with slightly similar features was analyzed in \cite{chaudhary2022twisted}).
 The two 3D TI surface-states are described by \cite{fu2007topological, moore2007topological, roy2009, hasan2010colloquium}:

 where $\bm \s = (\s_x,\s_y)$.
 Each of these Dirac cones has a chiral symmetry $S=\sigma_z$ and a spinful time-reversal symmetry $T=K\sigma_y$, with $T^2=-1$.
 Since we want the system to be in class CI, we need to preserve $S$ and replace $T$ by a symmetry $T'$ satisfying $T'^2=+1$ and $\qty{T',S}=0$.
 To that end, we introduce spin-flipping tunneling between the layers, whose phase is modulated by an in-plane magnetic field: